-where $\pi_w=E[\mathbf{1}[T_w=w]\mid Z=0]/ \{E[\mathbf{1}[T_w=w]\mid Z=0] + E[\mathbf{1}[1\le T_w<w]\mid Z=1]\}$ is the share of immediate always-takers among all always-takers. \end{itemize} \end{theorem} \begin{proof} See Appendix \ref{appendix:always_taker_mean}. \end{proof}
+where $\pi_w=E[\mathbf{1}[T_w=w]\mid Z=0]/ \{E[\mathbf{1}[T_w=w]\mid Z=0] + E[\mathbf{1}[1\le T_w<w]\mid Z=1]\}$ is the share of immediate always-takers among all always-takers. \end{itemize} \end{theorem} \begin{proof} See Appendix \ref{appendix:always_taker_mean_general}. \end{proof}

-Parts (i) and (ii) of Theorem \ref{thm:late_takers} follow from \cite{imbensrubin97} and \cite{abadie2003}: identification of average baseline characteristics for immediate compliers and immediate always-takers is analogous to identification of complier characteristics in a static IV setup.
-These groups are, respectively, participants revascularized immediately when assigned invasive but not otherwise and participants revascularized immediately regardless of treatment assignment.

-The rest of the Theorem \ref{thm:late_takers} uses IMCO (Assumption \ref{assump:imco}) to identify complier and always-takers means in a dynamic framework.
+Since identification of average baseline characteristics for immediate compliers and immediate always-takers is analogous to identification of characteristics in a static IV setup, parts (i) and (ii) of Theorem \ref{thm:late_takers} follow from \cite{imbensrubin97} and \cite{abadie2003}.
+The rest of the theorem uses IMCO (Assumption \ref{assump:imco}) to identify complier and always-takers means in a dynamic framework.
 Specifically, equation \eqref{eq:latercomplier_dsg_X} disaggregates compliers based on the exposure level they attain when assigned conservative.
 These complier means can be computed using an IV estimand that takes $\mathbf{1}[T_w=t]\times X$ as the outcome while instrumenting $\mathbf{1}[T_w=t]$.
 Equation \eqref{eq:laterATs_X} recovers average baseline characteristics of those revascularized after the first wave regardless of treatment assignment.
-Finally, equation \eqref{eq:AT_X} combines \eqref{eq:immediate_AT_X} and \eqref{eq:laterATs_X} to recover the average baseline characteristics of the full set of always-takers as of wave $w$.
+Equation \eqref{eq:AT_X} combines \eqref{eq:immediate_AT_X} and \eqref{eq:laterATs_X} to recover the average characteristics of all always-takers by wave $w$.